jjgames/multi-photo/README.md

 # JJGames Multiple Product Photo Tool

-Tool to take multiple product photos at the same time and resize them.
+Tool to take multiple high resolution product photos at the same time and automatically resize them.

 [JJGames.com](https://www.jjgames.com/) uses a modified version of this to take product photos from different angles for thousands of video games every day.